-Today Bellevue Hospital continues to offer a wide range of health care services for all who require care, regardless of ability to pay, providing what the United Hospital Fund has called "an essential public service."
-62
+Today Bellevue Hospital continues to deliver a wide range of health care services for all who require care, regardless of ability to pay, providing what the United Hospital Fund has called "an essential public service."62

-CHAPTER TWO MARY E. WADLEY
+MARY E. WADLEY

-On March 28, 1925, Mary E. Wadley, Bellevue Hospital's first Director of Social Work, gave a public address on the accomplishments of the social work department during the first twenty years of its operation .1 The speech provided a remarkably candid, detailed and personal account of the origins, organizational structure, staffing, and accomplishments of the social work department, and included several case vignettes offered by Ms. Wadley as examples of how the intervention of the department made a real difference in the lives of the patients they serve.
+On March 28, 1925, Mary E. Wadley, Bellevue Hospital's first Director of Social Work, gave a public address on the accomplishments of the social work department during the first twenty years of its operation .1 The speech provides a candid, detailed and personal account of the origins, organizational structure, staffing, and accomplishments of the social work department, and includes several case vignettes illustrating how the intervention of the department made a real difference in the lives of the patients they serve.

 Mary E. Wadley became the director of social services through a circuitous set of circumstances.
 While employed as a school nurse, she first came to the attention of Mrs. John L. Wilkie, a member of the board of managers of the Bellevue Hospital Nurses' Training School.
-Mrs. Wilkie had gone to Boston to gain first-hand knowledge of the Massachusetts General Hospital social services department, founded by Dr. Richard Cabot in 1905.
+Mrs. Wilkie had visited Boston to gain first-hand knowledge of the Massachusetts General Hospital social services department, founded by Dr. Richard Cabot in 1905.
 At Massachusetts General Hospital, Dr. Cabot was utilizing a nurse to provide social services for the patients.
-Impressed with what she had seen at Massachusetts General Hospital, Mrs. Wilkie persuaded the Bellevue trustees to authorize the salary for a nurse with the requisite qualities and training necessary to perform social service work at Bellevue.
+Impressed with what she had seen, Mrs. Wilkie persuaded the Bellevue trustees to authorize the salary for a nurse with the requisite qualities and training necessary to perform social service work at Bellevue.
 After obtaining the necessary authorization, Mrs. Wilkie started looking for a nurse.
 Finding the right nurse was not easy because very few nurses had training in social services.
-Mrs. Wilkie consulted Lillian Wald, the founder of the Henry Street Settlement and a leading proponent for communitybased medical care, who recommended a nurse named Mary E. Wadley, who at the time was taking care of 1,300 school children in the "Italian" section of the city.
+Mrs. Wilkie consulted Lillian Wald, the founder of the Henry Street Settlement and a leading proponent for community-based medical care.
+Ms. Wald recommended a nurse named Mary E. Wadley, who at the time was taking care of 1,300 school children in the "Italian" section of the city.
 Mrs. Wilkie invited Ms. Wadley to tea and told her about the position.
-Ms. Wadley eagerly accepted the job, which she could organize and develop as the situation warranted since the position was entirely new.
-Also, as a graduate of the Bellevue training school, Ms. Wadley would be returning to Bellevue, which would be like coming home again.
+Ms. Wadley eagerly accepted the position, which she could organize and develop as the situation warranted.
+Also, as a graduate of the Bellevue training school, Ms. Wadley would be returning to Bellevue and hence would be familiar with the facility.
 As borne out by subsequent results, the decision to select Mary E. Wadley for the position was well founded.2

-For Mary E. Wadley, the Social Service Department was more than just "a mere clearing house."
+For Ms. Wadley, the Social Service Department was more than just "a mere clearing house."
 Instead the department served a far more sublime and noble purpose - to intervene on behalf of patients, not as "cases" but as human beings, in order to alleviate their anxiety, ease their suffering, elevate their spirit, raise their morale and thereby reclaim and mend broken lives and create a happier and more productive class of citizens.

-In the speech, Ms. Wadley discussed the ravages of alcoholism and the Bellevue's determined efforts to directly confront and solve this serious problem.
+In her speech, Ms. Wadley discussed the ravages of alcoholism and the Bellevue's determined efforts to directly confront and solve this serious problem.
 She also discussed the concept of "service" as the fundamental principle that all social workers should follow and called for creation of several new programs, such as practical training for social service workers, prevention of illness through education, service for vulnerable populations, and research on the effects of illegitimacy on the development of the child.